ha272won/cse15l-lab-reports/lab-report-5-week10.md

 For both #487 and #489, the provided repository gives the right output.

-#487 : It shows that my code does not check the characters between parentheses that manage the link.
+#487 : My implemetation is incorrect.
+It shows that my code does not check the characters between parentheses that manage the link.
 In the case of #407, the special character: / is inserted, but this special character cannot be filtered out and are exposed in my code.

-#489 : This shhows that my code do not detect that there's a eneter in the link.
+#489 : My implementation is incorrect as this shhows that my code do not detect that there's a eneter in the link.
 As it shows on the screenshot, the output has started the new line - which should be filtered in the code and produce the actual link for the output.

 ## Indicate both actual outputs (provide screenshots) and also what the expected output is (list the links that are expected in the output).